Sandpile models: Motivation from statistical physics

 At first it seems that the intriguing properties of critical percolation are very sensitive to the fact that we are at the critical point: $p = p_c$ exactly, or (in large finite systems) $p \approx p_c$.
 However, there are interesting examples of \emph{dynamically evolving} models where criticality (i.e.~power law behaviour of various distributions) occurs in a rather robust fashion.

 An example can be built on top of the Erd{\H{o}}s-R{\'e}nyi random graph model \cite{Bbook}, that can be viewed as percolation on the complete graph with $n$ vertices.
 It will be useful to consider the random graph in a dynamical fashion.
 At time $t=0$ we have $n$ vertices and no edges.
-Edges become occupied, independently, at rate $1/n$.
+Between any pair of vertices, independently, an edge is added at rate $1/n$.
 This choice of rates ensures that locally around each vertex $O(1)$ edges appear per unit time.
-Write \eqnst { v^n_k(t) = \text{proportion of vertices in clusters of size $k$ at time $t$}. } In the limit $n \to \infty$ there is a phase transition.
+Write \eqnst { v^n_k(t) = \text{proportion of vertices in clusters of size $k$ at time $t$}, } where the `size' of a cluster is the number of its vertices.
+In the limit $n \to \infty$ there is a phase transition.
 A giant component containing a positive fraction of all vertices emerges at the critical time $t_c = 1$.
 One way to formalize this statement is that $v^n_k(t)$ converges in probability to a deterministic limit $v_k(t)$, as $n \to \infty$, where the limit satisfies: \eqnst { \theta(t) := 1 - \sum_{k \ge 1} v_k(t) } Compare with Theorem \ref{thm:phase-transition}.
 At the critical time $t_c = 1$, we have the power law $v_k(t_c) \sim c k^{-3/2}$, as $k \to \infty$.

 \medbreak